alex-lairan/orchestrator-crystal/README.md

 Allow you to split your logic into multiple composable pieces.

 Each meta-action in your application is represented by a Composer, like *Create a user*, *Call external API*.

-A composer use sub-logic classes called a Layer.
+A composer chain sub-logic classes called a Layer.

-A layer will be like *Validate user input*, *Format data*, *Save objects into database*
+A layer can *Validate user input*, *Format data*, *Save objects into database*

 Example :